The law of celibacy has no doctrinal bearing in the Catholic

 6th century.

-It must be noted that neither verse requires nor encourages
+It must be noted that neither verse requires nor

-marriage to those in holy orders; they simply reflect the state of
+marriage to those in holy orders; they simply

 those in orders in the apostolic Church.
 It offers no mandate